What's Happening Now

 (2nd Sunday of every month)

-Sunday, May 13 is Food Sunday and Aluminum Can Recycle day.
+Sunday, July 8 is the next Food Sunday and Aluminum Can Recycle day.
 You are invited to place the non-perishable food items to be donated to the Maple/Morgan Park Food Pantry in the basket in the narthex.

 You may put your aluminum cans into the collection can which will be located at the south garden parkway and then brought to the recycling center.

 (3rd Sunday of every month)

-Sunday, May 20, is Southwest Chicago Homeless Services Sunday when you are invited to bring personal care items such as small travel size soaps, shampoos, deodorants, toothpaste and socks, shoes, clothes/coats, towels, blankets, and sleeping bags (clothing, etc. items do not have to be new).
+Sunday, June 17, is the next Southwest Chicago Homeless Services Sunday when you are invited to bring personal care items such as small travel size soaps, shampoos, deodorants, toothpaste and socks, shoes, clothes/coats, towels, blankets, and sleeping bags (clothing, etc. items do not have to be new).
 Facility items such as paper plates, cups, bowls, napkins, dishwashing/laundry soap, toilet paper, coffee, lemonade, and condiments such as salad dressings, ketchup, and hot sauce are also especially needed.
 Please place donations in the basket located in the narthex.

 The following is a list of personal and facility items that are especially needed – some that you probably already have in your closets – they do not have to be new.